obsidianmd/obsidian-api/README.md

 All API documentation is located in the file `obsidian.d.ts`.
 This will include types, properties, methods and comments explaining what everything does.

+For a full example on how to create Obsidian plugins, use the template at https://github.com/obsidianmd/obsidian-sample-plugin

 ### Plugin structure